vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/misc/batch_transfers.rst

 .. image:: batch_transfers/batch_transfers_13.png
     :align: center
-    :alt: View of an in progress batch transfer with the Odoo Barcode application
+    :alt: View of an in progress batch transfer with the Leansoft Barcode application

 To see the products to pick from another location, click on the *Next* button.

 .. image:: batch_transfers/batch_transfers_14.png
     :align: center
-    :alt: View of a ready and completed batch transfer inside of the Odoo Barcode application
+    :alt: View of a ready and completed batch transfer inside of the Leansoft Barcode application

 Once all the products have been picked, click on *Validate* (on the last page) to mark the batch transfer as done.